Last Updated on November 4, 2021

 In recovery, people often go through a time of mourning for the “years lost to alcohol.”
-It usually hits when things are finally going well: You’ve gotten your drinking under control or have some sobriety under your belt, and you’re feeling the difference.
+It usually hits when things are finally going well: You’ve got your drinking under control or have some sobriety under your belt, and you’re feeling the difference.
 At this point, a very sad thought can occur to you: that you’ll never regain the years you spent struggling with alcohol misuse.

 This is different from mourning lost opportunities or damaged relationships (which is also common in recovery).
 What I’m talking about here is time itself—the years on Earth one has lost to drinking, detoxing, relapsing, and recovering from alcohol.